How to Build a ‘Google CRM’ for Real Estate Agents (Free & Simple)

 Step 3: Create a Quick-Log Form

-Create a form that mirrors the main columns in your Client Master Data (Name, Email, Phone, Lead Source, Property Type). - Automation: When a form is submitted (e.g., from a Facebook Ad or website contact page), the data automatically populates a new row in your Sheets database.
+- Automation: Embed this form on your website or share the link on social media.
+When a form is submitted (e.g., from a Facebook Ad or website contact page), the data automatically populates a new row in your Sheets database, ensuring immediate data capture.

-Create a second, simple form for post-call/post-showing notes. - Fields: Client Name (use a dropdown list populated by names in your Sheet), Date, Interaction Type, Notes.
+- Fields: Client Name (use a dropdown list populated by names in your Sheet), Date, Interaction Type, Notes.

 - Daily Habit: Train yourself to fill out this 15-second form immediately after every client interaction.
+This practice ensures your notes are always current and accurate.

 Step 4: Simple Visual Dashboard

-The best Google CRM for real estate gives you a quick visual summary.
-Use a third tab called “Dashboard.” - Pipeline Summary: Use the =COUNTIF() function to count the number of leads in each stage you defined in Step 1 (e.g., =COUNTIF(‘Client Master Data’!B:B, “Viewing”)).
+The best Google CRM for real estate gives you a quick visual summary of your business health.
+Create a third tab called “Dashboard.”

 Phase 3: Bringing it to Life (Calendar & Gmail)